vivektara24/Separation-of-terbium-from-proton-irradiated-gadolinium-oxide-targets/README.md

 ## Tutorial: Quickstart Example

+In this section a simple quickstart example with the Serial class is provided to highlight the worklow when using the Serial class.
+A more complete tutorial is provided in the example.py file.

-You must first download the serial.py file and the nuclear_physics_utils files and place them in the same direcory as your file that you plan to do the analysis in.
+Inorder to use the Serial class you must first download the serial.py and accompanying nuclear_physics_utils files from this repository and place them in the same directory as the python file you plan to do the analysis in.

-Import the Serial class and other reqired dependencies.
-- Need to make a dependency list

-To run an analysis, first define your inputs - the data directory, end-of-bombardment (EOB) time, and detector efficiency fit parameters.
+To run an analysis, first define your inputs - the data directory, end-of-bombardment (EOB) time, detector efficiency fit parameters.

 ```python
 from serial import Serial